| The Editorial Process

 | Submission of Manuscripts

-All manuscripts must be submitted on-line through the website https://review.jow.medknow.com/qaij.
-First time users will have to register at this site.
+All manuscripts must be submitted online through the website https://review.jow.medknow.com/qaij.
+First-time users will have to register at this site.
 Registration is free but mandatory.
-Registered authors can keep track of their articles after logging into the site using their user name and password.
+Registered authors can keep track of their articles after logging into the site using their username and password.
+The submitting author can mark their co-author as corresponding authors, however, the manuscript's responsibility will lie with the submitting author only.

 The journal does not charge for submission and processing of the manuscripts.